rsrini7/Smart-Support-Buddy/README.md

    - **Configuration Management:** UI for adjusting search parameters, managing sources, and toggling features.

 5. **LLM Integration**
-   - **Summarization & Recommendations:** Uses OpenRouter LLM to generate concise summaries and action points from top search results.
+   - **Summarization & Recommendations:** Uses DSPy-powered LLMs (e.g., OpenRouter) to generate concise summaries and action points from top search results.
    - **Configurable:** Number of results sent to LLM and model selection are runtime-configurable.
    - **Frontend Toggle:** Users can enable or disable LLM-powered summaries per search.

-## LLM Integration (OpenRouter)
+## LLM Integration (DSPy & OpenRouter)

-Support Buddy supports LLM-powered summarization of search results using OpenRouter.
-This feature provides concise summaries and action points for your search queries, powered by models like GPT-3.5/4 and others via OpenRouter.
+Support Buddy supports LLM-powered summarization and reranking of search results using DSPy.
+This feature provides concise summaries and action points for your search queries, powered by models like OpenRouter (e.g., GPT-3.5/4) and others via DSPy.

 ### Enabling LLM Summaries